Orientals as free weak $\omega$-categories

-\begin{claim} Suppose that $x$ is marked and does not satisfy $(\dagger)$, and let $w$ be its parent.
-Then the faces $w \face{\ell-1}$ and $w \face{\ell+1}$ are also marked. \end{claim} \begin{proof}[Proof of Claim] By \cref{marked}, the assumption that $x$ is marked is equivalent to every operator in $\supp(x)$ being degenerate.
+\begin{lemma} Let $x$ be a non-degenerate simplex in $\O(-,n) \setminus A[n]$ with level $\ell$.
+Suppose that $x$ is marked in $\O(-,n)$ and does not satisfy $(\ddagger)$, and let $w$ be its parent.
+Then the faces $w \face{\ell-1}$ and $w \face{\ell+1}$ are also marked in $\O(-,n)$. \end{lemma} \begin{proof} By \cref{marked}, the assumption that $x$ is marked is equivalent to every operator in $\supp(x)$ being degenerate.
 Recall from the proof of \cref{dagparent} that we have

 where $u = \check x + \bbar x \face \ell \degen{\ell-1}$ and $v = \check x \face{\ell-1}\degen{\ell-1}+\bbar x$.
 Since we have

 and every simplicial operator in the larger set is degenerate, $u$ is marked by \cref{marked}.
 Similarly $w\face{\ell-1}=v$ is marked. \end{proof}